 Asian American Health Coalition - HOPE Clinic

-HOPE Clinic's mission is to improve the health of residents in Greater Houston through culturally and linguistically appropriate services.
+HOPE Clinic's mission is to provide quality healthcare without any prejudice to all people of Greater Houston in a culturally and linguistically competent manner.

-The Asian American Health Coalition (AAHC) established HOPE Clinic in 2002 as a four-hours-a-month, volunteer-run, non-profit clinic, providing culturally and linguistically competent care for Houston’s underserved and linguistically isolated Asian communities.
-Located in Alief, Houston’s most diverse neighborhood, HOPE Clinic gained recognition in 2005 after Hurricane Katrina, when it provided services to 3,000 of the 15,000 Vietnamese evacuees from Louisiana.
-Today HOPE Clinic has grown into a full-time Federally Qualified Health Center (FQHC) providing over 70,000 patient visits a year.
-HOPE Clinic offers healthcare services to all regardless of ability to pay.
-In particular, HOPE Clinic serves uninsured, underinsured, low-income, and limited English proficiency patients.
-A unique characteristic of HOPE Clinic is its capacity to provide services in 14 different languages, including Mandarin, Cantonese, Vietnamese, Korean, Burmese, Arabic, and Spanish.
+The Asian American Health Coalition established HOPE Clinic in 2002 as a four-hours-a-month, volunteer-run, non-profit clinic, providing culturally and linguistically competent care for Houston’s under-served, and linguistically isolated Asian communities.
+Located in Alief, Houston’s most racially diverse neighborhood, HOPE gained recognition after hurricane Katrina, in 2005, when it provided services to 3,000 of the 15,000 Vietnamese evacuees from Louisiana.
+Today, HOPE Clinic has grown into a full time Federally Qualified Health Center (FQHC) operating 3 clinic sites with 150 staff members and providing over 104,000 patients visit a year.
+HOPE provides health care services to all regardless of the patients’ ability to pay.
+In particular, HOPE Clinic serves the uninsured, under-insured, those with limited English proficiency, and the low-income.
+A unique characteristic of HOPE Clinic is its capacity to provide services in 29 different languages, including: Mandarin, Cantonese, Vietnamese, Korean, Burmese, Arabic and Spanish.